krdpk17/mongodb-ssl-docker/README.md

 ###  4.2. <a name='Toaccessserverviaweb'></a>To access server via web
 * In browser paste "http://localhost:8081" url and enter.
-* Note: Browser should run in same machine where container is
+* Note: Browser should run in same machine where container is.
+If not, replace 'localhost' with the machine domain name.

 ###  4.3. <a name='Tostopserver'></a>To stop server
 docker-compose down